ajitgosavi/crossplane-demo/README.md

    - Ensure you have administrative access to the Kubernetes cluster.

 5. **AWS CLI Configuration**:
-   - Ensure you have AWS CLI configured on your local machine.
+   - Ensure you have AWS CLI configured on your local machine with proper keys.
+Only one access key must be present.
 ---

 ## Installation